afisherdev/HIP-Subscriber-Heatmap-Based-Hex-Boosting/meta.md

   future independently of the solution that comes out of this HIP?
 - Are there dependencies, milestones, or dates that need to be met for this HIP to succeed?
 -->
-- What will the legaility and process for Nova Labs discovery mapping data acquisition look like?
+- _What will the legaility and process for Nova Labs discovery mapping data acquisition look like?_
+- _Will additional measures need to be implimented to address spoofing concerns?_

 ## Deployment Impact
 Describe how this design will be deployed and any potential impact it may have on current users of